Rahul is a TV addict who can't get enough of twisted, gasp-inducing shows like "The Handmaid's Tale" and "Black Mirror".

-What Shows Are Like The Magicians?
+What TV Series Are Like The Magicians?

 Who doesn’t love magic?
 Better yet, who doesn’t love the wonderful world of fantasy and make-believe?

 From innocuous “pull-my-finger” gags to tricks more elaborate like making famous national monuments disappear, audiences young and old are enthralled by magic.
 It is no wonder that over the course of human history, the number of books written on fiction far outweighs those of fact.

 We love to disappear into the magical worlds of Narnia, Hyboria, and Westeros because in those worlds we are greeted with fantastic creatures and the laws of nature seem not to apply.
 The palpable mystery of seemingly impossible objects and things manifesting in the strangest of ways is something people cannot get enough of.
 From the world of Harry Potter to the monsters of Lord of the Rings, audiences young and old have been fascinated by the world of fantasy and magic, and this has led to Hollywood creating more shows in the genre to feed this demand.

 One show that does this perfectly is The Magicians.
 Based on a series of novels written by Lev Grossman, The Magicians tells the tale of a secret magical school in a world of danger.
 Following Quentin Coldwater, the series documents the struggles and adventures of the school’s students as they try to save not only the school, but themselves.